merca/python_basics_pydantic/README.md

 **Happy Learning! 🚀**

-Made with ❤️ for the Python community
+Made with ❤️ and Warp for the Python community